+D. W. Baker, S. DIRECTORS, NOMINEES: Brottman, D. G. Danehey, [] FOR WITHHOLD
-rottman, D. G. Danehey, J. F. Lizzadro, K. M. Yauch

-rithheld from the following
+J. F. Lizzadro, K. M. Yauch withheld from the following nominee (s):

-, in the transaction of such oth operly come before the meeting
+n, in the transaction of such other

+properly come before the meeting.

 You are encouraged to specify your choices by marking the appropriate boxes with an "X" but you need not mark any boxes if you wish to vote in accordance with the Board of Directors' recommendation.

 COMPANY ID:

 PROXY NUMBER:

 ACCOUNT NUMBER:

 Signature: Signature: Date:

+NOTE: The signer hereby revokes all proxies heretofore given by

-the signer to vote at nereby revokes all proxies here said meeting or any adjournm as name appears hereon.
-Join nents thereof.
+the signer to vote at said meeting or any adjournments thereof.
+Please sign exactly as name appears hereon.
+Joint owners should